 “The Power of No” is a stand out episode for Henry Winkler, balancing comic lunacy and crestfallen emotions.

-This Barry Season 2 Episode 2 Recap for the episode titled “The Power of No” contains spoilers.
+This Barry Season 2 Episode 2 Recap for “The Power of No” contains spoilers.
 You can check out our thoughts on the previous episode by clicking these words.

 “Am I evil?”
 Barry (Bill Hader) asks his new partner of sorts.
 “Oh my God, I mean, absolutely.
 Do I not tell you that enough?
-You are the most evil guy I know, man,” Hank tells him, while mistakenly taking his question as a need for reassurance, even though Barry is looking for a different type of validation.
+You are the evilest guy I know, man,” Hank tells him while mistakenly taking his question as a need for reassurance, even though Barry is looking for a different type of validation.

 By the end of the season premiere of Barry, we found out that Barry’s former handler, Fuches (Stephen Root), was arrested in Ohio and ignorantly gave the police his DNA.
 This leads Detective Janice Moss’s former partner, Detective Loach (Twin Peak’s John Pirruccello), to Barry’s Facebook page, where the connection is as easy as finding a glazed cronut in a donut shop.
 By the end of the satisfying outing, Hank blackmails Barry into taking out his new rival by telling him he will tell Goran’s family, or not only will Barry die, but all his friends will as well.

-The question going forward, though, will be when Bill Hader’s character will let his new moral compass find its way back to finding his killer-edge.
+As we advance, though, the question will be when Bill Hader’s character lets his new moral compass find its way back to finding his killer-edge.
 In the meantime, if he doesn’t have it, how will he resolve the Esther situation?
 Will he be able to avoid performing his “Afghanistan” moment of truth?
 What is Loach’s next move with his sting operation with Fuches?
-For that matter, how will Detective Mae try to get involved in the operation and what is her real motivation?
+For that matter, how will Detective Mae try to get involved in the operation, and what is her real motivation?

 In the meantime, until we reach next week’s episode, I am still going to ask this until it’s broached– did Barry delete his Facebook page, finally?